 - Accurate information regarding SUDEP and other causes epilepsy related deaths.

-- Individual or family support through a licensed bereavement care provider and grief counselor who is also a mother who lost her daughter to SUDEP.
+- Individual or family support from a bereavement support faciliator who is also a mother who lost her daughter to SUDEP.

 SUDEP Specific Support: